 December | Cold Moon, Long Night’s Moon, Moon Before Yule | Pìdjipibòn Kìzis | Arriving Winter Moon |

 *Moon names vary by tribe, location, and, as with most languages, names change over time.
+This is not an exhaustive list.

 1. January: Wolf Moon